-** Families are eligible for CTO assistance if their total income is at or below the above listed income levels (line 22 of federal income tax form).
+** Families are eligible for CTO assistance if their total income is at or below the above listed income level.
+(Line 22 of federal income tax form)

 Do tuition grants received by a family through this program impact local tuition assistance gifts to that same family?
 The CTO will issue awards to families based upon that families’ identified need.
 Any additional assistance presented to that family would be a local decision.